ACL Recovery

 Read More >

-Lower grade sprains have less structural damage and therefore will have less loss of function, the knee therefore will be more stable.
-These grade 1 sprains and can recover well with the correct advice, management and exercises.
-Grade 2 and 3 sprains have more damage to the ligament and therefore there will be more loss of function of the knee and the joint may be unstable.
-In many cases, rehabilitation exercises can be very effective to improve this but in some of these more severe injuries, it is not enough to return the knee to full function.
-Therefore, for those who want to return to demanding sports such as football/soccer, rugby, gymnastics or basketball it may be advised that they have additional help in the recovery in the form of surgery to augment or repair the ACL.
+In many cases, rehabilitation exercises can be very practical to improve this, but in some of these more severe injuries, it is not enough to return the knee to full function.
+Therefore, for those who want to return to demanding sports such as football/soccer, rugby, gymnastics or basketball, it may be advised that they have additional help in the recovery in the form of surgery to augment or repair the ACL.

-Here we will show you the common ACL tear exercises without surgery.
-These can be done after an ACL injury, once the knee has settled with the initial period of rest, ice, compression and elevation.
-These can also be good pre ACL surgery exercises also known as ACL prehab exercises.
+Here, we will show you the common ACL tear exercises without surgery.
+These can be done after an ACL injury, once the knee has settled with the initial rest period, ice, compression and elevation.

 Step your injured leg forwards.
 Keep your foot flat on the floor while you bow forwards, bending from your hips.
 You should feel a stretch at the back of your thigh.